 To begin with we should appreciate that this is not a new argument.

 To quote from one Christian Apologetics website ~ How could a holy and loving God who is in control of all things allow evil to exist?
 The answer has been debated for as long as the church has existed.
 We still do not have a definitive answer and the Bible does not seek to justify God's actions ~

-The Encyclopaedia Britannica defines theodicy as "any explanation of why a perfectly good, almighty, and all-knowing God permits evil."
+Defines theodicy as: Any explanation of why a perfectly good, almighty, and all-knowing God permits evil.

 It was a word invented in the seventeenth century by Gottfried Wilhelm Leibniz, an intellectual thinker of the Enlightenment period.